Energy law and international climate change (MFJ310)

 Have an understanding of the rules and principles of international energy law and the international climate regime;

-Have knowledge of the complex challenges when using technology to fight climate change, and its impact on environmental issues and energy security pose to international law;
+Have knowledge of the complexity that technology brings to combating climate change and technology’s impact on environmental issues

 Have an understanding of the economic, political and philosophical context of international rules and principles related to energy, and their application and relevance in national jurisdictions.